VioletStardustXIV/XivGearExport/README.md

 Limitations:
 - Will assume gearset is for level 100 character (or 80 for BLU), though this is easy to fix via Save As
 - Does not export food
-- Does not export relic stats for relic weapons with selectable stats